Automox Remote Tools with Splashtop – Full User Guide

 - Enable or disable Auto-Install for New Devices

-Understanding the Remote Control Section (Device Details)
+Understanding the Remote Tools Section (Device Details)

 This section is organized into four areas: